Blackaddr/BALibrary/README.md

 ## BALibrary
-This library is under active development as of 2023.
+This library was lasted tested and updated in Feb.
+2025.

 Last tested with:
-Arduino IDE: v2.0.4
+Arduino IDE: v2.3.4
-Teensyduino: v1.57
+Teensyduino: v1.59

 *TGA PRO MKII by Blackaddr Audio*
 ![](TGA_Pro_MKII_rev1.jpg)